ticket-vision/duratypes/SECURITY.md

 ### How to Report

 1. **Do NOT create a public GitHub issue** for security vulnerabilities
-2. Send an email to the maintainers with details about the vulnerability
+2. Email maintainers with details about the vulnerability
 3. Include the following information in your report:
    - Description of the vulnerability
    - Steps to reproduce the issue